Sam Tagataese: Representative career

 Tagataese is of Samoan heritage, and was named in the Samoa training squad for the 2008 Rugby League World Cup.

 In 2009 he was named as part of the Samoan side for the Pacific Cup.

 In 2013, Sam made his international début, he played for Samoa in the Pacific Rugby League International against fierce pacific rivals Tonga.

-In May 2014, Sam played for Samoa in the 2014 Pacific Rugby League International.
+In May 2014, Sam again played for Samoa in the Pacific Rugby League International.
 Tagataese made headlines in the match after being sent off for a head-butt on Fijian player Kane Evans.

 On 8 September 2014, Tagataese was selected for the Samoa Four Nations train-on squad.
 On 7 October 2014, Tagataese was selected in the Samoa national rugby league team final 24 man squad for the 2014 Four Nations series.

 On 7 May 2016, Tagataese traveled down from Hull to Sydney to captain Samoa in the 2016 Polynesian Cup against Tonga, playing off the interchange bench in the 18–6 win at Parramatta Stadium.